Dmytro-Posyliuzhnyi/math-learning-journal/Calculus I/Calculus I.md

+*Date: 25 October 2024*

+Today, I spent some time going over the proofs for what I studied yesterday.
+I haven’t fully grasped the concepts yet since it was a late-night session, but I'll continue working on them tomorrow.

+---

 *Date: 24 October 2024*

 Today, I studied derivatives of trigonometric functions, derivative of $`e^x`$, and the derivative of natural logarithm.
 Unfortunately, I didn't have time to take all the notes I planned, so I'll probably take them at the end of the unit.
 Here's what I still need to note: